Table of Contents [Hide]

 Medications – Based on the severity of the condition, your doctor may recommend non-steroidal anti-inflammatory drugs (NSAIDs), steroids, or disease-modifying anti-rheumatic drugs (DMARDs).
 The NSAIDs reduce* inflammation and alleviate pain and they are available in the prescription or over-the-counter form.

 Steroid medications are prescribed to reduce* inflammation and pain while decreasing* joint damage.
-Lastly, DMARDs slow down RA progression ad prevent the condition from causing damage to joints and other tissues in the body
+Lastly, DMARDs slow down RA progression and prevent the condition from causing damage to joints and other tissues in the body.
+You can also go for a topical cream such as Penetrex which could provide temporary relief from the joint pain.

 Physical/Occupational Therapy – Symptoms of RA limit a patient’s range of motion and prevent them from performing even the most ordinary tasks they used to do with ease.